Prohibited sectors

 • Built-up area of 50,000 sq. mt. for construction development projects; and

-• For projects that are combination of serviced housing and construction development, the satisfaction of any one of the aforementioned minimum areas condition is sufficient.
+• For projects that are a combination of serviced housing and construction development, the satisfaction of any one of the aforementioned minimum area conditions is sufficient.

-• The original investment i.e., the entire initial FDI cannot be repatriated for a period of three years from the date that minimum capitalization condition is achieved.
-If the initial investment is brought in installment/tranches, the three year lock-in period will be applied from the date of receipt of each installment/tranche or the date that the minimum capitalization condition achieved, whichever is later.
-The foreign investor can however exit earlier than the required three year lock-in period by seeking the prior approval of the government through the FIPB for such an exit.
+• The original investment i.e., the entire initial FDI cannot be repatriated for a period of three years from the date that the minimum capitalization condition is achieved.
+If the initial investment is brought in installment/tranches, the three-year lock-in period will be applied from the date of receipt of each installment/tranche or the date that the minimum capitalization condition is achieved, whichever is later.
+The foreign investor can however exit earlier than the required three-year lock-in period by seeking the prior approval of the government through the FIPB for such an exit.

-• At least 50 percent of the project must be developed within five year from the date of all of the statutory clearances being obtained.
-The investor is not to be permitted to sell undeveloped plots, i.e., plots where road, water supply, street lighting, drainage, sewerage and other conveniences, as per the prescribed regulation have not been made available.
+• At least 50 percent of the project must be developed within five years from the date of all of the statutory clearances being obtained.
+The investor is not to be permitted to sell undeveloped plots, i.e., plots where road, water supply, street lighting, drainage, sewerage, and other conveniences, as per the prescribed regulation have not been made available.

-• The condition listed above would not apply to hotels and tourism, hospitals, special economic zones, the education sector, old age homes and investment by NRIs.
+• The conditions listed above would not apply to hotels and tourism, hospitals, special economic zones, the education sector, old age homes, and investment by NRIs.

 • FDI in telecom services is allowed up to 49 percent under the automatic route and up to 100 percent with the prior approval of the FIPB.
 Telecom services for this purpose includes basic, cellular, and unfired access services, national/international long distance, V-sat, public mobile radio trunked services, global mobile personal communication services and other value added services.